sabrinapervinabu/GenePackage_SciePro2324_R/README.md

 ---

 ## Installation
-To install from a local `.tar.gz` source:
+To install from a local `.tar` source:
 ```r
 install.packages("GenePackage_1.0.0.tar", repos = NULL, type = "source")
 # Load the package